ESL (company): ESL Play

 ESL Play is an esports platform that provides tournaments and ladders across all games and skill levels.
 ESL Open, the first cup on the league ladder, is open to everyone, including beginners.
-ESL Major competitions have entry requirements and winning on this level is required to earn a spot in ESL Pro competition.
-However, ESL Major also contains Go4 Cups, which are free tournaments that are open to everyone.
+ESL Major competitions have entry requirements, and winning on this level is required to earn a spot in ESL Pro competition.
+However, ESL Major also contains Go4 Cups, which are free tournaments open to everyone.
 Tournaments at this level require prior qualification.

 ESL National Championships

-ESL National Championships are region-specific ESL Pro competitions held in various countries.
+ESL National Championships were region-specific ESL Pro competitions held in various countries.
 ESL Meisterschaft, the German championship, began in 2002 and is the oldest esports league in existence.
 The ESL UK Premiership, another regional esports program, has been ESL's largest regional tournament since 2010.
-National Championships are established in order to spread local esports competition around the world.
+National Championships were established to spread local esports competition around the world.

-ESL National Championships are held for Battlefield 4, Counter-Strike, Dota 2, Halo, Hearthstone, Heroes of the Storm, Mortal Kombat, Smite, StarCraft II, World of Tanks, and Rainbow Six.
+ESL National Championships were held for Battlefield 4, Counter-Strike, Dota 2, Halo, Hearthstone, Heroes of the Storm, Mortal Kombat, Smite, StarCraft II, World of Tanks, and Rainbow Six.

+On 15 September 2023, ESL announced that they would be ending all National Championships by the beginning of 2024.
+ESL Meisterschaft: Autumn 2023 was the final tournament to be played, which ended on 16 December 2023.

 ESL Pro Tour

 The ESL Pro Tour is a year-round circuit that uses a ranking system for qualification to a major championship event.

-As of 2020, ESL hosts three titles for the ESL Pro Tour: Counter-Strike, StarCraft II and WarCraft III.
+As of 2020, ESL hosts three titles for the ESL Pro Tour: Counter-Strike, StarCraft II and Warcraft III.
 The two major championship events for those titles are IEM Katowice 2021 (for the three titles) and ESL One Cologne 2020 (for Counter-Strike only).

-Due to the COVID-19 pandemic, the ESL One Cologne was held online in August 2020.
+Due to the COVID-19 pandemic, ESL One Cologne was held online in August 2020.

+In 2023, ESL Pro Tour hosted tournaments for three titles: Counter-Strike: Global Offensive, Dota 2, and StarCraft II.

+For Counter-Strike: Global Offensive, key events include IEM Katowice 2023, IEM Spring 2023, IEM Dallas 2023, IEM Cologne 2023, and the ESL Pro Tour CS:GO in Sydney.